 Create a sub-visions, digestible chunks of the larger goal.
 Treat each sub-vision with the same pride as the big picture.
-Reward yourself at the accomplishment of each step.
+Reward yourself for the accomplishment of each step.
 This will build your momentum through your journey and create awareness of the instrumental small wins that lead to big victories.

 Once you have a vision of the big picture, set a deadline you’d like to realize this by.
 Then strategically plan checkpoints that will systematically move you closer to that goal.
 Then train your focus on those immediate matters rather than the long-term vision.

 3. Too much to chew Paralysis

 This type of procrastination comes out when we take on too much too quickly, rendering us unable to pick where to begin, and then settling on doing nothing at all due to overwhelm.
 Scatterbrains are never conducive to productivity and disorganized goals can send us in circles looking for where to begin.

 This may come from attempting to multitask, saying yes to too many requests at once (from yourself or others,) underestimating the time and energy required for each responsibility, or from having a multifaceted goal or vision that you are trying to implement all at once.

 Be decisive and learn to deprive in order to thrive.